-Improve the quality and safety of dialysis related services provided for individuals with ESRD.
+Improve the quality and safety of dialysis-related services provided for individuals with ESRD.

-Improve independence and quality of life of individuals through use of self-care modalities (such as transplantation, peritoneal dialysis, and home hemodialysis), and self-directed care, as appropriate, through the end of life.
+Improve independence and quality of life of individuals through the use of self-care modalities (such as transplantation, peritoneal dialysis, and home hemodialysis), and self-directed care, as appropriate, through the end of life.

 Improve patient perception of care, experience of care, and resolution of patient's complaints and grievances.

 Improve ESRD rate of transplantation and use of self-care and self-directed modalities, when medically appropriate in order to ensure patients achieve the maximum level of rehabilitation and independence as possible.

 Improve collaboration with providers to ensure achievement of these goals.

 Improve the collection, reliability, timeliness, and use of data to measure processes of care, outcomes, and to support the ESRD Network program.

 909 Aviation Parkway, Suite 300

 Morrisville, NC 27560

 ESRD Networks have been granted a five-year contract by the Centers for Medicare & Medicaid Services (CMS).
 The current contract is effective from January 1, 2016 through November 30, 2020.
 Subpart U Medicare Regulations require all ESRD facilities to participate in Network activities and pursue Network goals, including quality improvement activities, as set forth by 42 CFR Part 494.180.V772 (i) of CMS regulations.